Goldman Sachs Predicts What Might Be In Store For The Economy If Donald Trump Loses In November

 — Michael S. Derby (@michaelsderby) June 8, 2020

 While Trump’s future plans might have caused favorable predictions in the minds of economists, he will likely need more than just promises of more tax cuts to win the White House for a second term.
-The Inquisitr reported on Sunday that around 80 percent of Americans feel that the country is “out of control” given the current state of social unrest.
+The Inquisitr reported on Sunday that around 80 percent of Americans feel that the country is “out of control,” given the current state of social unrest.

-According to an NBC News/Washington Post poll released on Sunday, the majority of Americans across all political affiliations believe that the country is out of control in the wake of protests and riots of the death of George Floyd, with 66 percent of the president’s own party sharing that concern.
+According to an NBC News/Washington Post poll released on Sunday, the majority of Americans across all political affiliations believe that the country is in a state of chaos in the wake of protests and riots of the death of George Floyd, with 66 percent of Republicans sharing that concern.

-The majority of Americans questioned were also more concerned about the death of George Floyd than the protests his death sparked.
+The majority of Americans questioned were also more concerned about the death of Floyd than the protests his death sparked.